 Trying to figure out who to contact about your criminal background before traveling to Mexico can be confusing.
 However, there are a few places where you can seek more information that may be able to help you make the right decision.

 Contact your local Mexican consulate for advice and information regarding your criminal record.
 You may be able to find out if your record has been shared with the Mexican authorities or not.
 Also, it advised that you speak with a criminal defense attorney for further info regarding your situation.

 The only other option is to take a leap of faith and pray that you are able to cross the border into Mexico with minimal issues.
 If you have contacted all the proper sources and you still don’t have an answer, it’s up to you to determine if the risk is worth the potential reward.

 If I had to make the choice personally, I’d at least try.
 You’ll never know if you don’t try.
 Again, this is just my personal opinion and not legal advice.

-All jokes aside, it’s your choice.
-Do your best to make the most educated decision when deciding if you should travel to Mexico with your criminal record or not.
+Do your best to make the most educated decision when deciding whether you should travel to Mexico with your criminal record.